mattermost/mattermost-test-management/data/test-cases/self-hosted/user-limits/BannerMoreThan10k.md

 1. Login into Free instance running Enterprise edition.
 2. Add a new user to the instance to make total active user to 10000.
-3. Verify a Red global banner should be displayed with a message saying `Your user count exceeds the maximum users allowed.
+3. Refresh the app and verify a Red global banner should be displayed with a message saying `Your user count exceeds the maximum users allowed.
 Upgrade to Mattermost Professional or Mattermost Enterprise to continue using Mattermost.`.
 There should also be a `Contact sales` button.
 4. Navigate to System Console > Edition and License page.
 5. Verify a section with header `Upgrade to Mattermost Professional or Mattermost Enterprise` is shown in red background.
 6. Add Professional/Enterprise license to the instance.